SPECIAL YEAR COMES TO A CLOSE

 By Eleanor Dugan, San Francisco Member

-but superfluously.
-A daffy, euphoric grin hadn't left my face since I
+superfluously.
+A daffy, euphoric grin hadn't left my face since I ascended the

 dying notes of the last thrash on Sunday night.